 7. Click on Enable button to enable Azure AD Premium features for selected groups of users.

-8. After enabling SSPR, now need to configure password reset policy such as authentication method, user registration, end-user and admin notification.
-Here both email and mobile phone has selected for end user authentication method while resetting password.
+8. After enabling SSPR, now need to configure password reset policy such as authentication method, user registration, end-user, and admin notification.
+Here both email and mobile phone have been selected for the end-user authentication method while resetting passwords.

-9. Below policy is required if you want end user should go through the registration process to provide a current mobile number and email address before resetting the password.
+9. Below policy is required if you want the end user should go through the registration process to provide the current mobile number and email address before resetting the password.
 Here, registration is required.

-10. Below policy will send an email notification to both end user and admin after every password reset.
+10. Below policy will send email notifications to both the end user and admin after every password reset.

 12. Here, users can provide and verify their mobile number, alternate email address, or security questions.

 13. Enter your valid mobile number and verify it.

 14. Now verify your alternate email address.